Last Mountain-Touchwood

 Last Mountain-Touchwood is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
-Located in southern Saskatchewan, this constituency was created by combining the district of Last Mountain with part of the constituency of Touchwood.

-Communities in the district include the towns of Strasbourg, Ituna, Lemberg, Southey, and Balcarres.
+Located in southern Saskatchewan, major communities in the district include the towns of Strasbourg, Ituna, Lemberg, Southey, and Balcarres.
 Villages in the district include Punnichy, Kelliher, Lestock, Abernethy, Goodeve, Neudorf, and Lebret.

+The district is named for Last Mountain Lake, which forms the western edge of the constituency, and the Touchwood Hills, which are located in the central and eastern part of the constituency.